<p>Since 2014<br />

 Die knisternde Spannung zwischen „Fremdheit“ und „Anpassung“ ist für mich zugleich persönlich und faszinierendes Studienobjekt.
 Sachsen, und speziell Chemitz, Zwickau und das angrenzende Erzgebirge werden in der Medienlandschaft innerhalb Deutschlands, und zwischenzeitlich in 2018 sogar international, in Verbindung gebracht mit Berichten über rassistische Gewalt und den Aufstieg rechter Parteien.
 Auch aus biographischen Gründen interessiere ich mich für Deutschlands Rolle als zentraleuropäisches Bindeglied zwischen Westeuropa, Richtung Osten, über den Balkan und nach West Asien.
 Ich sehe eine Verbindung über Zeit und Raum hinweg vom porösen Post-Wende Ost-Berlin der 90er und eigenen Erfahrungen der (internalisierten) Xenophobie bzw.
 Rassismus, vom Erzgebirge bis in das Japan nach seiner Öffnung zum Westen im 19.
 Jahrhundert.

-Seit April 2022 befinde ich mich zusammen mit Kuratorin und Kunsthistorikerin Sandy Becker im Aufbau des künstlerischen Forschungsprogramms 'ost in space' im Erzgebirge, unterstützt werden wir von 'neue unentdeckte narrative' des Vereins ASA-FF in Chemnitz. .
+Seit April 2022 befinde ich mich zusammen mit Kuratorin und Kunsthistorikerin Sandy Becker im Aufbau des künstlerischen Forschungsprogramms ost in space im Erzgebirge.

 ENGLISH